Gittins' theorem under uncertainty: Uncertainty, Nonlinear Expectation and Optimality

 \section{Uncertainty, Nonlinear Expectation and Optimality}

 In this section, we will outline how `nonlinear expectation' operators can be used to model Knightian uncertainty.
-We will also discuss how we can use these to study a control problem under uncertainty, while retaining some form of time consistency.
+We will also discuss how we can use these tools to study a control problem, under uncertainty, while retaining some form of time consistency.
+We will build on the modelling framework of El Karoui and Karatzas \cite{Karatzas_El_Karoui_discrete} as proposed in Assumption \ref{model_assumption}.

+We will first outline our setup and the additional assumptions we use in our study of the robust bandit problem.
+We will use a `nonlinear expectation' $\mathcal{E}^{(m)}$ (Assumption \ref{assump:existence of nonlinear}) to model uncertainty on the space $\big(\Omega^{(m)}, \mathbb{P}^{(m)}, (\mathcal{F}^{(m)}_t)_{t \geq 0}\big)$ of a single bandit, and then extend our uncertainty to the orthant joint space (Definition \ref{orthant space}) via the combined nonlinear expectation $\mathfrak{E}$ (Definition \ref{orthant expectation}).
+We will omit the superscript $(m)$ when it is clear from context.

+In order to avoid technical difficulties, we will make the following assumption on the cost processes. \begin{assumption} For each $m \in \mathcal{M}$, there exists $C^{(m)}<\infty$ such that

+\end{assumption} Assumption \ref{assumption for cost process} is purely technical.
+We may replace boundedness of $h^{(m)}$ by an integrability assumption on the total discounted cost (as in \cite{Karatzas_El_Karoui_discrete}); we then need to generalize the domain of the nonlinear expectation.
+We can also remove the assumption on the convergence of $h^{(m)}$ to its bound, but we then need to take more care to ensure that the stopping times we considered in \eqref{Caro_Gupta_robust_Gittins} and elsewhere can be assumed to be a.s. finite.
+Given the discount factor, this assumption does not have large impact on our modelling.